dotnet/docs/docs/csharp/whats-new/csharp-7.md

 [!code-csharp[NamedTuple](../../../samples/snippets/csharp/new-in-7/program.cs#05_NamedTuple "Named tuple")]

 > [!NOTE]
 > The new tuples features require the `System.ValueTuple` type.
-For Visual Studio 2017,
-> you must add the NuGet package [System.ValueTuple](https://www.nuget.org/packages/System.ValueTuple/), available on the NuGet Gallery.
+> You must add the NuGet package `System.ValueTuple` in order to use it.

 The `namedLetters` tuple contains fields referred to as `Alpha` and `Beta`.
 In a tuple assignment, you can also specify the names of the fields